isomerpages/moe-compassvalepri/_cvps-open-house-2025/Welcome to CVPS!.md

 </tr>
 <tr>
 <td rowspan="1" colspan="3">
-<p>Note: Kindly note that registration closes on 13 July, 12 noon.</p>
+<p>Note: Kindly note that registration closes on 13 July, 12 noon.
+Invitation
-<p>Invitation details will be emailed to registrants by 15 July.</p>
+details will be emailed to registrants by 15 July.</p>
 </td>
 </tr>
 </tbody>